GenericMappingTools/gmt/doc/rst/source/gmtmath.rst

 Trailing Text
 -------------

-Any trialing text in the first input file will be passed to the output data set.
-You can turn off the output of text with |-o|\ **n**.
+Any trailing text in the first input file will be passed to the output data set.
+You can turn off the output of text with **-on**.

 Examples
 --------